MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 > [!NOTE]
-> If you need to get more phone numbers than this, [contact the PSTN service desk](manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md).
+> If you need to get more phone numbers than this, contact the [Phone Number Service Center](https://pstnsd.powerappsportals.com/).